sszymonn/tic-tac-toe/README.md

 Then in new terminal window, to develop backend locally `cd functions` and:
 `npm run build:watch`

-Then in new terminal window:
+Then in new terminal window (in root directory):
-`firebase emulators:start`
+`npm run firebase:local`

 You can explore data and function logs locally on: